 Use a secure browser

 Privacy-focused web browsers provide options to safely browse the web and block, prevent, or automatically delete cookies.
 Using a remote browser is another highly secure way to browse the web.
-These are the top five recommended web browsers that help keep your online privacy secure from tracking cookies.
+These top recommended web browsers help keep your online privacy secure from tracking cookies.

 Try remote browser isolation